Drug And Alcohol Addiction In Baltimore, Maryland

-Even before President Trump declared a national opioid epidemic, Baltimore, Maryland, had been feeling the impact of heroin abuse.
+Even before the declared national Opioid Epidemic, Baltimore, Maryland, had been feeling the impact of Heroin abuse.
 Open air drug markets and overdoses plague the city.
-What’s even worse is that now fentanyl has a stranglehold within the Baltimore drug market.
-Fentanyl and other synthetic opioids are contaminating more and more drugs, people, and neighborhoods.
-With a spike in deaths and addiction swelling throughout the city, Baltimore is facing one of the worst crises across the nation.
+What’s even worse is that now Fentanyl has a stranglehold within the Baltimore drug market.
+Fentanyl and other synthetic Opioids are contaminating more and more drugs, people, and neighborhoods.

 Baltimore Addiction Statistics